BeaMDG/hackathon/README.md

 QUACKLY was born from the idea that a rubber duck can be more than just a desk decoration for developers.
 Inspired by the famous "rubber duck debugging" technique, where explaining code aloud to a rubber duck helps find errors, we decided to take this practice to the next level.
 Each DuckCode rubber duck comes with a unique specialty and is equipped with features to aid problem-solving and boost coder productivity.

 <h2 align="center" class="key-features">Marketplace</h2>
-The marketplace MVP allows users to perform five main actions:
+The marketplace MVP allows users to perform three main actions:

 - View all available products: On the marketplace homepage, users can browse through a list of all products available for purchase.